Developerdanish/Equation_Solver_python/README.md

 # Equation_Solver_python

 Do not alter the code without admin permision
-If want to make any changes commint in new branch
+If want to make any changes commit in new branch

 ob = Quadratic("6Y=13.9X+8")